Kashmir shawl: In the Western world

 The Kashmir shawl arrived in Europe towards the second half of the 18th century AD, by English and French individuals active in the Indian subcontinent.
 These officials would gift Kashmir shawls to their wives and other high-status women.
-Although these shawls later came to be worn exclusively by women, they were originally worn exclusively by men, in line with the Indian practice.
+Although these shawls later came to be worn exclusively by women, they were originally worn exclusively by men, in line with the Kashmiri tradition.

 These shawls acquired near-mythical status following their patronage by Queen Victoria of the United Kingdom and Empress Joséphine of France, the latter of whom went on to own a collection of between three and four hundred Kashmir shawls.
 Article 10 of the Treaty of Amritsar (1846) which created the princely state of Jammu and Kashmir, required the Maharaja of Kashmir Gulab Singh to send three pairs of Kashmiri shawls to the British government every year, to be given to Queen Victoria.
 Even before becoming Empress of India, Queen Victoria adopted the Mughal practice of gifting shawls to visiting dignitaries.